Go Native Long Island

 Get Inspired: A good book may be all it takes to get started.
 My number one is Bringing Nature Home: How You Can Sustain Wildlife with Native Plants, by Douglas W. Tallamy.
 A wonderful follow-up is A New Garden Ethic: Cultivating Defiant Compassion for an Uncertain Future, by Benjamin Vogt.
 When ready, talk to others who share your interests.
 There are local chapters of organizations such as the Audubon Society, Sierra Club, and Cornell Cooperative Extension that will connect you with knowledgeable volunteers.
 Also, send Go Native LI a question, or comment about volunteering opportunities.

 What is Go Native Long Island?
 Long Island native plant lovers have embarked on an endeavor to bring public attention to common invasive plants.
-This effort is designed to limit native species’ decline and loss due to invasive, non-native species incursion.
+This effort limits native species’ decline and loss due to invasive, non-native species incursion.
 Through its archived contributed posts, GoNativeLI.com describes methods that successfully replace invasives with carefree and beneficial native species for home landscapes and local parks.
-Once established, some native plants — visit The Native Plant Herald for ideas –such as Mayapple, loved by box turtles, will shade out invasive weeds.
+Once established, some native plants- visit The Native Plant Herald for ideas -such as Mayapple, which is loved by box turtles, will shade out invasive weeds.

 How do we begin?
 To successfully control an undesirable plant, learn how it grows and reproduces.
 For instance, mowing or cutting back at the wrong time of year may be a wasted effort and expense.
 Attack it when it is most vulnerable.
 The Gallery of Invasives heading on this website addresses many of the common invasive woody vines, trees, and herbaceous plants found on Long Island, with helpful photos and information about removing them successfully.